Exhibition Katharina Maderthaner - Jochen Mühlenbrink DOUBLE EYE TROUBLE

 Visits

-From Tuesday to Saturday from 3pm to 7pm
+PALERMO: Tuesday to Saturday from 4 to 8 p.m.

 Double eye trouble, a double solo exhibition by Katharina Maderthaner and Jochen Mühlenbrink, opens RizzutoGallery's autumn exhibition season.